Planning your cycling holiday in the French Alps.

 The French Alps are much more developed than the Pyrenees due in large part to the quality and quantity of the skiing terrain.
 France’s premier ski resorts are all located in the Alps which attract visitors from all around the world each winter.
 While there is excellent skiing available in the Pyrenees it has not developed to the same degree as the Alps.
 If you are looking for a quieter destination where you can get away from it all easily, then the Pyrenees is the best choice.

 Getting to locations in the French Alps by public transport is easy to do if you don’t want to drive and there is an extensive rail and bus network connecting the valleys to the major towns.
-For those that wish to drive you will find fast, multi-laned roads that extend well into the valleys making driving straight forward.
+For those that wish to drive you will find fast, multi-laned roads that extend well into the valleys making driving straightforward.
 Once you arrive at your chosen destination you will be able to ride from your front door and not need to rely on any other forms of transport

 There are two international airports to consider if you are planning on flying directly to the alps, Lyon and Geneva (Switzerland).
 Both are well connected to flights internationally and within Europe.

 Lyon airport is connected to the city by tram which takes about 30mins.
-The airport also has a train station with TGV services connecting to cities across France and into Italy.
+The airport also has a train station with TGV services connecting to cities across France and Italy.
 Bus services connect the airport to towns across the region.
 In winter shuttle services connect the airport with the ski resorts.
 The airport is located just outside the city making access by car relatively easy.

 The airport in Geneva sits on the border between France and Switzerland.
-If you are planning to spend a night or two in Geneva consider staying in hotels on the French side of the border as they are considerably cheaper than the Swiss side.
+If you are planning to spend a night or two in Geneva consider staying in hotels on the French side of the border as they are considerably cheaper than on the Swiss side.

-Grenoble also has an airport; however, it only operates regular flights in the winter months to service the many skiers who visit the alps.
+Grenoble also has an airport; however, it only operates regular flights in the winter months to service the many skiers who visit the Alps.

 If you are considering flying to the French Alps from within Europe and have your bike with you be mindful that you will have to pay a fee for your bike regardless of the airline you fly with.
 The fee at present is €50 per leg per bike.
 If you are flying on an international flight originating outside Europe, you may not have to worry about this fee depending on the rules of your airline.

 The French Alps are well serviced by trains including the high-speed TGV and Ouigo services.
-Direct services run from a range of destinations in France including Paris, Lyon, Geneva and Nice.
+Direct services run from a range of destinations in France including Paris, Lyon, Geneva, and Nice.
 You will find train stations in Annecy, Aix les Bains, Chamberay, Albertville, St Jean de Maurienne, Briancon, Chamonix and Grenoble.

 Local and regional bus services operate throughout the French Alps region.
 Local bus services operate along the valleys connecting towns and villages while regional services connect further afield to Lyon and Geneva airports.

-There is no single major road into the French Alps as it will depend where you are coming from and where you are heading too.
+There is no single major road into the French Alps as it will depend on where you are coming from and where you are heading too.

-If you are travelling through Lyon you will take the A43 before turning onto the A41 towards Annecy in the north or the A48 to Grenoble in the south.
+If you are traveling through Lyon you will take the A43 before turning onto the A41 towards Annecy in the north or the A48 to Grenoble in the south.
 The A41 continues into the mountains and joins the A43 to Fourneaux and the A430 towards Albertville.

-From Geneva the A40 runs all the way through to Chamonix and the Mont Blanc tunnel through to Italy.
+From Geneva, the A40 runs all the way through to Chamonix and the Mont Blanc tunnel through to Italy.

-Under each of the locations below we have included travel times from Geneva Airport, Lyon Airport and central Paris for both driving and catching a train.
+Under each of the locations below, we have included travel times from Geneva Airport, Lyon Airport, and central Paris for both driving and catching a train.
 Times may vary depending on traffic conditions, especially in the busy summer months.

 We found a number of useful websites to assist in working out how to get from A to B:

-Rome2 Rio – allows you to enter your start and end points and it will give you a range of transport options with travel times, timetables and links to booking.
+Rome2 Rio – allows you to enter your start and endpoints and it will give you a range of transport options with travel times, timetables, and links to booking.

 SNCF – this is the official website for the French rail network and will allow you to book rail tickets online